Form preview

 Completed form 1041 is sent to the address depending on your location.
 Another fact that defines the address where to send form 1041 is the paycheck that may be attached to the form.

-Instructions and Help about irs form 1041 2022
+Instructions and Help about form 1041

 Okay for this video I wanted to go over a very simple example as to how to complete a form 1041 trust tax return for a revocable non-grantor trust now trust returns these can get incredibly complicated, so I'm going to just use a very, very simple example a little of income and expenses one beneficiary and then just show you how the fact pattern kind of works with the return and what some basic uh sections of the return you need to complete um and moving on to the k1s as well, so I've got the sample 1041 in front of us we'll go through all the relevant fields here, and then I also have a sample fact pattern here that we're going to review and this is the information we're going to use to populate the 1041 tax return so um what's the fat pattern we've got here well we're going with Jane smith she's the U.S. taxpayer a granter, and she wants to form an irrevocable non-grantor trust for the benefit of her only daughter her daughter is daughter smith now Jane has a lawyer draft up a trust agreement and that agreement...